justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-27-setting-up-mastodon-on-google-cloud-platform.md

 ## Setting up the email

+> Addendum November 2022: [Dave Snider](https://social.davesnider.com/@davesnider) noted that the the Flex plan that I used to setup and write these instructions seems to not longer exists in 2022.
+[SendGrid](https://sendgrid.com/pricing/) has a free forever plan for low volumes, so that should be a viable alternative (and I will set out to make the switch myself and write revised instructions this month).

 [Mailgun](https://www.mailgun.com) has always touted itself as an email service for developers and I've always found incredibly useful in client projects, so I'm recommending it for this limited task.
 One reason is that based on the limited need for email, we're not going to break the free tier quota.

 1. [Get yourself an account](https://signup.mailgun.com/) and login.